MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-small-multiples-interact.md

 ### Select a title

-Select the title of a multiple to cross-highlight other visuals by the category or combination of categories listed on that subheader.
+Select the title of a multiple to cross-highlight other visuals by the category in that subheader.

 :::image type="content" source="media/power-bi-visualization-small-multiples/small-multiple-select-title.png" alt-text="Select a title in a small multiple.":::